 THIS DATE IN HISTORY: Sept.
 15

-1987: Canada wins arguably the best hockey series ever played by defeating the Soviet Union 6-5 at Copps Coliseum in Hamilton, Ontario, in Game 3 of the Final to win the Canada Cup.
+1987: Canada wins arguably the best hockey series ever played by rallying to defeat the Soviet Union 6-5 at Copps Coliseum in Hamilton, Ontario, in Game 3 of the Final to win the Canada Cup.

 The game, like the series, sees huge momentum swings.
 The Soviets lead 3-0 eight minutes into the first period.
 Canada rallies to take a 5-4 lead, but a goal by Alexander Semak at 12:21 of the third period ties the game 5-5.
 The third overtime in as many games is less than 90 seconds away when Mario Lemieux scores on a pass from Wayne Gretzky for the win.

 1960: Maurice Richard announces his retirement after 18 seasons in the NHL, all with the Montreal Canadiens.
-The 39-year-old "Rocket" retires after playing on eight Stanley Cup-winning teams and finishes his career as the all-time NHL leader with 544 goals, including 50 in 50 games during the 1944-45 season.
+The "Rocket" retires at age 39 after playing on eight Stanley Cup-winning teams and finishes his career as the NHL's all-time leader with 544 goals, including 50 in 50 games during the 1944-45 season.